zzz845zz/kaist-cp.github.io/pages/join.md

 - **Schedule at least one meeting for at least 15 minutes a week with Jeehoon**.
   It can be about anything such as research, coursework, TA...

+#### Discussion

+- **Don't pretend to know something if you don't.**
+  If you do that, then you're losing an opportunity to (1) learn the knowledge; and (2) go deeper into the problem that leads to a great research topic.
+  Cherish (and even foster) your ignorance.
+  Don't assume the others will look down on you if you don't know something.
+I know people often do it, but it's their bad.
+  + Don't say yes (or no) if you're not sure about it.
+  + Don't say you understood something if you don't.
+  + You're encouraged to say "I don't get it" and "I don't know that."

+- **Be faithful to the discussion.**
+  If you disagree, say so; if you don't like it, say so; if you're happy with it, say so!
+  But don't try to *win* the argument.
+Research is not about winning and losing (especially within the same group).
+  Try to summarize what you want to say (e.g., "Your idea doesn't work in general") and then substantiate your argument with evidences (e.g., "for instance, let's look at this code: ...").

+- **Don't be angry or grumpy when the discussion is getting hotter.**
+  Research and any other creative works require different opinions clashing with each other, or in other word,s *hot discussions*.
+  But they don't need to be involved with emotions clashing with each other.
+  I know it's difficult to separate them out, but let's try to do that.

+- **Right after every discussion, write down and share a summary note** in the corresponding project stream in Zulip.
+  For instance:

+        ## discussions
+        - method A won't work because of B. (but is B really relevant?)
+        - anyway, let's first try C instead.
+        - maybe D is also worth looking at?

+        ## action items
+        - jeehoon: contact D's authors
+        - kyeongmin: investigate if B really matters, and document why A won't work in gitlab.
+        - seungmin: implement C, make a schedule for the next meeting

+  Please faithfully summarize discussions.
+Especially, be fair to the ideas you don't agree with.

 #### Reliability

+- **Make sure to share crucial details to the collaborators.**
+  Without a sufficient amount of communication, it's often difficult to make progresses on your research.
+  For instance, maybe the problem you're solving hard right now is already dealt with by the others, so frequently tell the others about your progress.
+  (Too much communication, on the other hand, may be burdensome but it can be easily and proactively addressed, so it usually doesn't cause any harm.)

 - **Make sure that no feedbacks or action items get ignored.**
   More concretely, when you receive a feedback, address it or give a counterargument against it.
   When you're not capable of doing action items by their deadline, please say so as early as possible.
+    + It doesn't mean you need to foresee the future and always finish your work by the time.
+      I know you're not going to make it quite often.
+(It's research!)
+      Just tell the others that in a timely manner.
+That's it.
     + If you're reliable on this, the others can depend on you to get things done.
       If you're unreliable and you miss feedbacks or action items, the others also need to track them, which causes great management cost.

-- **Right after every meeting, write down and share action items** in the corresponding Zulip topics (Team stream or DM).
-  Example:

-        - rv6 PR #131 적정 단계에서 끊어서 마무리
-        - rv6 issue #124 검토
-        - XX에 대해 정리하여 공유

-- Don't say yes (or no) if you're not sure about it.
-  Don't say you understood something if you don't.
-  If there are some points that you do not understand clearly during the discussion, ask as soon as possible.

-- Don't be angry or grumpy when the discussion is getting hotter.
-  *Hot discussion* is absolutely necessary for research and any other creative works, but it's hot because different opinions are clashing.
-  It should not be hot because different emotions are clashing.

-- Cleary distinguish what you cannot agree on and what is not important.
-  Even if you don't agree with an argument, please faithfully treat and document it (esp. that you don't agree with it).

 #### Writing and speaking skills

 - **Try to be direct, top-to-bottom, and conclusion-first**.

+  Don't say "A, so B, and then C".
+Try "C, because B. Should you wonder, B is due to A."

 - **Read how to write papers and give talks by [Dr. Derek Dreyer](https://people.mpi-sws.org/~dreyer/)**:
     + [How to write papers so people can read them](https://people.mpi-sws.org/~dreyer/talks/talk-plmw16.pdf), PLMW@POPL 2016